behaviorsense-labs/abc-behavior-parser/README.md

 ABC Behavior Parser is an educational prototype that helps caregivers convert plain-language child behavior notes into a simple ABC structure: Antecedent, Behavior, and Consequence.

+A simple educational prototype that helps caregivers organize child behavior observations into ABC format.

 ## Example

 Input: